-Delegator: Local Government Express Power to Local Government Act 1995: Delegate: • s 5.42 Delegation of some powers or duties to the CEO.
+Delegator: Local Government

+Express Power to Local Government Act 1995:

+Delegate: • s 5.42 Delegation of some powers or duties to the CEO.

 France D. s 5.43 Limitations on delegations to the CEO.

-Express Power or Local Government (Financial Management) Regulations 1996: Duty Delegated: reg 12(1)(a) Payments from municipal fund or trust fund, restrictions on making.
-Delegate: Chief Executive Officer Function: 1.
-Authority to make payments from the municipal or trust funds [reg 12(1)(a)].
-Council Conditions on Authority to make payments is subject to annual budget this Delegation: limitations.
-Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Corporate Services Director Community Planning Director Community Planning Manager Finance Manager FinanceSenior Accountant CEO Conditions on Each person to whom a power or duty is delegated must keep this Sub-Delegation: records in accordance with regulations in relation to the exercise ane cas zereganem of the power or the discharge of the duty.
-Conditions on the CEO delegation also apply to the sub-delegation.
-Compliance Links: Local Government Act 1995. ■ Local Government (Financial Management) Regulations 1996 - refer specifically reg 13: Payments from municipal fund or trust fund by CEO, CEO's duties with respect to.
+Express Power or Local Government (Financial Management) Regulations 1996:

+Duty Delegated: reg 12(1)(a) Payments from municipal fund or trust fund,

+restrictions on making.

+Delegate: Chief Executive Officer

+Function: 1.
+Authority to make payments from the municipal or trust

+funds [reg 12(1)(a)].

+Council Conditions on Authority to make payments is subject to annual budget

+this Delegation: limitations.

+Express Power to Local Government Act 1995:

+Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other

+employees

+Sub-Delegate/s: Director Corporate Services

+Director Community Planning Manager Finance

+Manager Finance Sonior Accountant

+CEO Conditions on Senior Accountant Fach person to whom a power or duty is delegated must keep.

+this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise

+and day belogation. of the power or the discharge of the duty.

+Conditions on the CEO delegation also apply to the

+sub-delegation.

+Compliance Links: Local Government Act 1995.

+■ Local Government (Financial Management) Regulations

+1996 - refer specifically reg 13: Payments from municipal

+fund or trust fund by CEO, CEO's duties with respect to.

 Local Government (Audit) Regulations 1996.

-Department of Local Government, Sport and Cultural Industries Operational Cuideline No. 11 Industries Operational Guideline No 11 - Use of Corporate Credit Cards.
-Department of Local Government, Sport and Cultural Industries: Accounting Manual.
+Department of Local Government, Sport and Cultural Industries Operational Guideline No 11 - Use of Corporate

+Credit Cards.

+Department of Local Government, Sport and Cultural

+Industries: Accounting Manual.

 Town of Bassendean Purchasing Policy.

+Town of Bassendean Procurement Guidelines.

+■ Town of Bassendean Use of Corporate Credit Card

+Procedures.

-Town of Bassendean Procurement Guidelines. ■ Town of Bassendean Use of Corporate Credit Card Procedures.
-Record Keeping: Delegations exercised are to be recorded in the Town's document management system.
+Record Keeping: Delegations exercised are to be recorded in the Town's

+1 0 document management system.

+. .